Alias44/Nandonalts-Snowy-Trees/README.md

 # B18-Snowy-Trees
-Nandonalt's Snowy Trees updated to b18 Sourced from steam
+Nandonalt's Snowy Trees updated to b18 Sourced from Tejko on the Ludeon Forums

 ## Installation Instructions